vish198910/Timeliner/README.md

 ## Tech-Stack
  LANGUAGE       - Dart

  FRAMEWORK      - Flutter

  DATABASE       - Sqlite

  INTEGRATION    - Google Map Api, Location Api

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)